google/oboe/apps/OboeTester/docs/AutomatedTesting.md

     burst.frames         size of a DSP burst in frames buffer.size.frames   output buffer size in frames
     buffer.capacity.frames maximum capacity in frames
-    sample.rate          sample rater in Hertz
+    sample.rate          sample rate in Hertz
-    rms.signal           Root Mean Square of the signal, if it can be identified rms.noise            Root Mean Square of the background noise before the signal is detected reset.count          # of times the full duplex stream input underflowed and had to resyncronize result               0 or a negative error
+    rms.signal           Root Mean Square of the signal, if it can be detected rms.noise            Root Mean Square of the background noise before the signal is detected reset.count          # of times the full duplex stream input underflowed and had to resyncronize result               0 or a negative error